fronteradevs-utrgv/cs-mentorship-program/mentor-guides/swe-guide.md

 - Leetcode prep
   - Answer 1 medium question from the blind 75 question.
 - Assignments!
-  - Finish up the presentation slide.
+  - Finish up the presentation slide (if working on a project)

 ## Week Seven: Final project presentation and program wrap up
 - Final 1:1